-Sir, I have got this little booklet, containing the speeches of the hon.
-Finance Minister.
-I do not know why he has taken it for granted that we would be satisfied with this brochure and that it would not be necessary for him to speak for more than 35 minutes.
-I can understand; perhaps he left it to Mr. Parikh to cover the ground for him.
+Sir, I have got this little booklet. containing the speeches of the Finance Minister.
+I do not know why he has taken it for granted that would be satisfied with this brochure and that it would not be necessary for him to speak for more than 35 minutes.
+I can understand; perhaps he left it. to Mr. Parikh to cover the ground for him.
 In this booklet certain things are not stated.
 You must face facts about profits.
-Here I would like to point out a few things; for instance the profits of the tea companies.
+Here I would like point out a few things; for instance the profits of the tea companies.
 I have in mind the British tea gardens.
-These foreign concerns should be ousted and, simultaneously, the Indian monopolists should be curbed in our country.
-That should be the line of approach in your Company Law.
-Here, we find the profits of the tea -Tompanies incorporated in Britain for the first ten months. compared to such facts.
+These foreign concerns should be ousted and, simultaneously, the Indian polists should be curbed in our coun-That should be the line approach in your Company Law.
+Here, we find the profits of the companies incorporated in Britain for the first ten months.
+As compared to 1953, their profits have doubled 1954.
+Remember, you cannot such facts.
 These figures are published in their journals.
-24 British-owned tea gardens in Duars, registered in India, have made a total profit of Rs.
-1,89,64,282, on a capital of Rs.
+24 British-owned tea gardens in Duars, registered in India, total profit made a have capital Rs, 1,89,64,282, on а Rs.
 1,90,32,800 in 1953.
-That is to say, in one year these companies have reaped a profit equivalent to their total paid-up capital, including, of course, capitalised profit.
+That is to say, in one year these companies have reaped a profit equivalent to their total paid-up capital, including, course, the capitalised profit.